Skip to Main Content

 McMillen, Sally G. “Antebellum Southern Fathers and the Health Care of Children.”
 Journal of Southern History 60, no. 3 (1994): 513-32.

 8. Andrew Harnack and Eugene Kleppinger, Online!
 A Reference Guide to Using Internet Sources, 3rd ed.
-(New York: St. Martin’s Press, 2000).
+(St.

 10. Harnack and Kleppinger, Online!, 57.